Nature Menu

 Picture: Ashridge estate.
 Click here for more April tree photos.

-There is of course variation in these timings from year to year.
-In 2011, 2020 and (to some extent) 2024 the final explosion of greenery happened as early as the second week, while in 2013 and 2015 it was not till the fourth week, and after the cold April of 2012 it did not happen until the first week of May.
-In 2021 leafing proceeded more or less as normal in the first half of April, but continued cold weather then put it into slow motion and the treescape was not mostly green until the second week of May.
+The timing of all this can vary, of course.
+In 2011, 2020, 2024 and 2026 the big explosion of greenery happened as early as the second week, while in 2013 and 2015 it was not till the fourth week, and after the cold April of 2012 it did not happen until the first week of May.
+In 2021 leafing proceeded more or less as normal in the first half of April, but continued cold weather then put it into slow motion and the treescape was not widely green until the second week of May.
 In 2018 a cold start to the month and then hot weather mid month meant everything happened in a rush in the third week.

 The very first new leaves appear way back in winter.
 As well as evergreens such as holly and yew, some deciduous plants never entirely lose their foliage - for example privet and buddleia - or start putting out new growth as early as December or January - for example honeysuckle.
-The new shoots on buddleia grow to about two thirds of their final size during March and then finish the job in the first half of April, adding a bit more new foliage too.
+The new shoots on buddleia grow to about two thirds of their final size during March and then finish the job in the first half of April.
 Honeysuckle foliage is usually complete by the first or second week of April.

-Garden privet (the familiar garden hedge plant, which has more rounded leaves) also adds new foliage in March, a process that is usually still finishing in the first half of April.
-Wild privet (which has narrower leaves and grows in woods and hedgerows, as well as on downland) can be at an even earlier stage, and some (particularly on downland for some reason) can even be entirely bare at the start of the month.
-Most are still not in full leaf until the second half of the month.
+Garden privet, the familiar garden hedge plant, which has more rounded leaves, also adds new foliage in March, a process that is usually still finishing in the first half of April.
+Wild privet, which has narrower leaves and grows in woods and hedgerows, as well as on downland, can be at an earlier stage, and some (particularly on downland for some reason) can even be entirely bare at the start of the month.
+Most are still not in full leaf until the second half.

-A much less common plant that can be mistaken for bramble is raspberry, whose stems grow upright (rather than horizontally as with bramble) and are only slightly prickly: they grow new foliage from mid March onwards.
-Late in April they may even put out flower buds.
+A much less common plant that can be mistaken for bramble is raspberry, which has similar foliage but stems that grow upright (rather than horizontally as with bramble) and which are only slightly prickly.
+Its leaves emerge pretty much on the same timetable as bramble - ie first shoots from mid March onwards, with leaves reaching full size by mid April.
+In the second half of the month it may even put out flower buds.

-Other little noticed contributors to the greening of hedgerows and woodland understory include cherry plum, which leafs once its blossom is over, typically some time in late March, and elder, whose leaves have also been growing slowly since as early as January (and particularly in March), and rapidly grow to full size in the first half of April.
+Other less noticed contributors to the greening of hedgerows and the woodland understorey include cherry plum, which leafs once its blossom is over, typically some time in late March, and elder, whose leaves have also been growing slowly since as early as January (and particularly in March) and rapidly grow to full size in the first half of April.

 Snowberry - a park or garden shrub, but sometimes found in the wild - starts to put out foliage from the second week in March and usually looks in full leaf in the first or second week of April, though its leaves continue to grow and do not reach their full size for another couple of weeks.

-Dog rose also starts to tentatively put forth leaves in March, but its foliage does not really become big until the second half of April.
+Dog rose also starts to tentatively put forth leaves in March, but its foliage does not usually reach its full size until the second half of April.
 Dogwood leaves can remain small till the fourth week, but stand out attractively against their maroon twigs.

-In hedgerows on chalk soils the climbing plant traveller's joy has a few tentative leaves as early as the second week in March, but they have not progressed much by the start of April and the plant is usually not fully leafing till the third or fourth week of the month.
+In hedgerows on chalk soils the climbing plant traveller's joy can have a few tentative leaves in the second half of March, but they have not progressed much by the start of April and the plant is usually not fully leafing till the third or fourth week of the month.

-Moving up in size, hazel tends to have small new leaves at the start of April, having started in mid to late March.
+Hazel, another important hedgerow and woodland understorey plant, tends to have small new leaves at the beginning of April, having started in mid to late March.
 They remain very small until the second half of April, however.
 At this early stage they look almost identical to those of hornbeam, to which they are related.
 Only towards the end of the month do they start to take on their final, more rounded shape, and even then they may not attain their full size until some way into May.

-Hornbeam leaves are usually preceded by a mass of catkins.
-Typically this happens in the second half of March (not till the second half of April in 2013: in 2020 there were almost no catkins, for some reason).
+Hornbeam leaves are usually preceded by a mass of male catkins.
+Typically this happens in the second half of March, though occasionally there are years when there are very few (eg 2025) or none (2020).
 Leaves then start to appear about ten days later - usually the first or second week of April, making hornbeam the first source of greenery in the upper levels of woods.
 Once the leaves are out, the catkins last another week or so before falling to the ground.

-While the catkins are still on the tree, one is aware of just how many hornbeams there are in some parts of the south east, for example the Weald: they are not common elsewhere in the country.
+While the catkins are still on the tree, one is aware of just how many hornbeams there are in some parts of the south east, for example the Weald: they are not common elsewhere in the country, but in our region there are whole woods of them.
 Along with the leaves, the almost invisible female flowers appear, drooping at the end of the twig, and towards the end of the month these morph into thin tassels, the beginnings of the tree's seed clusters.

-In late March and early April horse chestnuts follow, their brown sticky buds expanding into monstrous ovals that look like some weird alien fruit, and then overnight producing limp bright green leaves.
-Typically this process starts at the very end of March but does not get far, with the leaves mainly emerging in the first or second week of April, and taking as much as two weeks to grow to full size.
+Another large tree that leafs early is horse chestnut, whose brown sticky buds expand into monstrous ovals that look like some weird alien fruit, and then overnight produce limp bright green leaves.
+Typically this process starts at the very end of March but does not get far, with the leaves mainly emerging in the first or second week of April, and taking as much as two weeks to grow to their final (enormous) size.

-At the start of April (in the last week of March in 2022 and 2024, not till the second week of April in 2016 and 2018, and the last ten days of the month in 2013) Norway maple seems to be bursting into bright yellow-green leaves, but on closer inspection are flowers, with some leaflets.
-It remains a striking sight for a couple of weeks.
+At the start of April, or increasingly in recent years in the last week of March, Norway maple seems to be bursting into bright yellow-green leaves.
+But on closer inspection these are flowers, with some leaflets.
+The tree remains a striking sight for a couple of weeks.
 Once the flowers go over (leaving a yellow carpet on the ground), they turn into tiny winged seeds and the leaves grow to full size.

 Larch can be briefly quite noticeable in early April too.
-The only coniferous tree to lose its needles in winter, it has already started to put out soft tassels of new greenery in the second half of March (not to any degree until the second week of April in 2018 and in the third week of April in 2013).
+The only coniferous tree to lose its needles in winter, it has already started to put out soft tassels of new greenery in the second half of March.
 These are often quite small at the start of the month, but explode into a mass of bright greenery in the second week.

 Notice also the cone-like pink blooms on larch: these are the female flowers, a floral version of the seed cones they will eventually become.
 These have also started in March and get gradually bigger as April goes on.
 The male flowers (seen on the same tree) are yellowish and small, looking like undeveloped buds.

-Another willow - osier, which grows by rivers - has similar male catkins to pussy willows, though more densely packed on the branches.
-Once its catkins fall, it puts out dense clusters of its long thin leaves.
+Another willow - osier, which grows by rivers - has similar male catkins to pussy willows, though more neatly arranged and densely packed on the branches.
+Once its catkins fall, it puts out clusters of long thin leaves.
 Like pussy willows, its female trees retain their catkins till early May, when they seed and fall.

-Much more common in the south east is crack willow, which also often grows by rivers.
-It puts out catkins and small leaf shoots as early as the start of the month (the last few days of March in 2024, the third week of April in 2013 and 2018), the male catkins yellow and sometimes looking like curly caterpillars, the female green.
-The male ones often start to fall to the ground later in the month, but may last some way into May; the female ones remain on the tree.
+Much more common than osier in the south east is crack willow, which also often grows by rivers.
+It puts out catkins and small leaf shoots as early as the start of the month, the male catkins yellow and sometimes looking like curly caterpillars, the female green.
+The male ones often fall to the ground later in the month, but may last some way into May; the female ones remain on the tree.
 The leaves remain small all month.

-Some time between the start of the April (or even the last week of March in a few cases) and middle of the month the short brown catkins that have hung on birch trees all winter lengthen out, causing big problems to hayfever sufferers (birch pollen is very allergenic).
-The leaves generally appear at the same time, though on some trees they are a bit later, and then grow at varying rates.
+In the first or second week of April (or even at the very end of March: it seems to be quite variable from tree to tree) the short brown catkins that have hung on birch trees all winter lengthen out, causing big problems to hayfever sufferers (birch pollen is very allergenic).
+The leaves generally appear at the same time, though on some trees they are a bit later: they then grow at varying rates, with some trees greening up quite quickly.
 The catkins last until late in the month or sometimes into May, but in truth it is quite hard to spot when they finally fall off because there are more interesting things to look at.

 One is sycamores.
 A few saplings and smaller trees that are not going to flower may have started leafing in late March, but at the start of April most mature trees are still just showing large green buds.
 They can be surprisingly slow about bursting into leaf and the timing of this can vary greatly from tree to tree - anytime from the start to the end of the month, basically, with nearly bare trees not uncommon even at the month's end.